home films tv/opera news shop forum more all sites

 By John Edgar Mann, 1989.
 A book about famous people who lived in Southampton.
 Ken is covered, mainly via John Baxter's book "Success in art... was 90 per cent drudgery, nine per cent luck and one per cent inspiration".
 Ken's fellow Sotonians (as the book states people from Southampton are called) include Jane Austen, General Gordon and Benny Hill.
 One other is significantly the Rev. Harold Davidson- did this book inspired Russell's film about Davidson- Lion's Mouth?

 By Ken Hanke, 1984.
-The most comprehensive account of Kenīs work, films and television, up to Crimes of Passion.
+An early comprehensive account of Kenīs work, films and television, up to Crimes of Passion.
 The last chapter on Kenīs influence covers, as well as Jarman, people like Fellini and Lynch.
-Ken Hanke was rumoured to be writing a new biography Nymphomaniacs, Nuns and Messiahs: The Fantastic Life and Times of Ken Russell but this is no longer going ahead.
+Ken Hanke was rumoured to be writing a new biography Nymphomaniacs, Nuns and Messiahs: The Fantastic Life and Times of Ken Russell but this did not go ahead.

 By Diane Rosenfeldt, 1978.
 Mainly a listing of articles about Russell, with small quotes (one-liners) from some of them.
 For example in Life in 1971 Richard Schickel reviews The Devils: "nothing but disgust...There is no human decency to be found in it; Russell has wasted his rare gift on this film".